 Impressed with Wejdan – The Game

-All in all, the World Game Expo (WGE) event was short and sweet, I managed to catch up with so many good friends, had the pleasure to meet new faces and made new lovely friends, and hey!
+All in all, the World Game Expo (WGE) event was short and sweet.
+Overall, I managed to catch up with so many good friends, had the pleasure to meet new faces and made new lovely friends, and hey!
 Just before I left I went back to Dubai to checkout my favourite places and chill, until next year!

 Dubai Mall, where you at?